MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming language Cobol was designed to be English-like so it could be read by business people, not just computer scientists.
+Programming can be used to write computer programs that can solve the Rubik's Cube puzzle.